The mission of the Beat: To separate facts from opinion.

 You want accurate, factual news about the activities and meetings around Grant County, New Mexico, including what is happening in Silver City, Bayard, Santa Clara, Hurley, Mimbres, Cliff, Gila and Pinos Altos.
 You want to know what’s happening.
 You’ll find it on the Beat.

-This editor/reporter has the meeting Beat.
+This editor/reporter, Mary Alice Murphy, has the meeting Beat.
 She attends public meetings and reports on them as comprehensively and accurately as she can.

 Two news columns are coming to the Beat—Luna County List for activities in our neighboring county from Luna County Economic Development and Gospel Mission News, courtesy of Gospel Mission manager Randy Salars.